Reported by Sol Lim, Medigate News / Oct 08, 2020

-A solution that can reduce time and predict diseases by automatically reading the results of the polysomnography test by Artificial Intelligence (AI), not by a sleep driver, will be released within this year.
+A solution that reduces time in disease prediction by automatically reading the results of the polysomnography test by Artificial Intelligence (AI), not by a sleep driver, will be released within this year.

 Healthcare startup HoneyNaps announced on the 8th that it is about to release "SOMNUM," a solution software to diagnose, predict, and prevent diseases by automatically analyzing data measured in polysomnography test based on AI algorithms.

-The company said, "Medical staff at the sleep center, who have to monitor patients sleeping and analyzing tests in real time at night, can use 'SOMNUM' to shorten the analysis time and focus more on patient care.
-We expect to be able to provide patients with quick and accurate results, he explained.
+The company said, "Medical staff at the sleep center, who have to monitor patients sleeping and analyzing tests in real time at night, can use SOMNUM to shorten the analysis time, thus focusing more on patient care.
+We expect to be able to provide patients with quick and accurate results.”

-The polysomnography test is a test to diagnose sleep disorders.
-During sleep, brain waves, eye movements, muscle movements, breathing, and electrocardiogram are comprehensively measured, and at the same time, sleep conditions are recorded through video.
+The polysomnography test diagnoses sleep disorders.
+During sleep, brain waves, eye movements, muscle movements, breathing, and electrocardiogram are measured, and at the same time, sleep conditions are recorded through video.
 Various sleep-related diseases can be diagnosed by analyzing the records obtained from the test.

 The polysomnography test is a very precise and professional test in which a sleep specialist scores every 30 seconds and reads again by a sleep specialist.

 It usually takes three to four hours for a sleep driver to analyze and review patient sleep data for more than six hours every 30 seconds.
-However, it is explained that the use of "SOMNUM," developed by HoneyNaps, can take up to four to five minutes to analyze the patient's POLYSOMNUM test data and provide results.
+However, with the use of "SOMNUM," developed by HoneyNaps, the analysis time is shortened to four to five minutes.

 The validity of the AI algorithm of "SOMNUM" was announced in August of this year at the Sleep 2020 Conference hosted by the American Academy of Sleep Medicine.

-Ji-ho Choi, a professor of otolaryngology at Soonchunhyang University Bucheon Hospital, Jeong Seok-hoon, a professor of psychiatry at Asan Medical Center, Hyun-joon Kim, an otolaryngology professor at Ajou University, Shin-il Kang, a professor of mechanical engineering at Yonsei University, and Raymond Fu, a professor at North Eastern University participated in the development.
-Safety and effectiveness were confirmed through clinical trials.
+Choi Ji-ho, a professor of otolaryngology at Soonchunhyang University Bucheon Hospital, Jeong Seok-hoon, a professor of psychiatry at Asan Medical Center, Kim Hyun-joon, an otolaryngology professor at Ajou University, Kang Shin-il, a professor of mechanical engineering at Yonsei University, and Raymond Fu, a professor at Northeastern University participated in the development.
+The product’s safety and effectiveness were confirmed through clinical trials.

-The company applied for approval from the U.S. Food and Drug Administration (FDA) in August this year with the aim of entering the U.S. market in earnest from 2021, and is currently under review.
-After receiving a request for data reinforcement once, the company completed the second application in September and expected it to be approved in November.
-Domestic licensing procedures are also underway at the same time.
+The company applied for approval from the U.S. Food and Drug Administration (FDA) in August 2021 to enter the U.S. market in the same year; the application is currently still under review.
+After receiving a request for data reinforcement, the company completed the second application in September and expected it to be approved in November.
+Concurrently, domestic licensing procedures are also underway for HoneyNaps.

-Unlike video-based artificial intelligence software released so far, FDA approval is expected in the fourth quarter of this year as Korea's first deep learning-based analysis software capable of analyzing large-capacity signals in real time, the company said.
+The company touted that, “unlike other video-based artificial intelligence software released so far, Honeynap expects to be FDA approved in the fourth quarter of this year as Korea's first deep learning-based analysis software capable of analyzing large-capacity signals in real time”.

-In the future, the company is planning to launch an integrated solution that connects the sleep management of personal healthcare areas from the solution used in the diagnostic area of the sleep center to the sleep management of the sleep area.
+In the future, the company is planning to launch an integrated solution that connects the sleep management personal healthcare systems with solution used in the diagnostic area of the sleep center to the sleep management of the environment.

-HoneyNaps Ho-dong Lee, General Technical Officer (CTO), said, "Sleep disorders are not only important to accurately diagnose in medical institutions, but also to continuously track sleep patterns and improve and maintain eating habits in individual daily lives."
-Currently, HoneyNaps is focusing its capabilities on developing solutions that combine AI analysis technology and personal healthcare services by researching with domestic and foreign sleep experts and artificial intelligence experts, he said.
+HoneyNap’s Lee Ho-dong, General Technical Officer (CTO), said, "Sleep disorders are not only important to accurately diagnose in medical institutions, but also to continuously track sleep patterns, improve and maintain eating habits in individual daily lives.
+Currently, HoneyNaps is focusing its capabilities on developing solutions that combine AI analysis technology with personal healthcare services by researching with sleep and artificial intelligence experts.”